Share Price:

 Our contribution to the SDGs

 We see equity as creating fair access to opportunity and advancement for everyone.
-In addition to conducting an audit of our internal practices and initiatives, the team launched the latest iteration of our Diversity, Equity and Inclusion strategy in FY 2022/23.
-The details of this strategy and its pillars can be found on pages [76-77] of our Annual Report 2022/23.
+The details of our Diversity, Equity and Inclusion strategy can be found from page 50 of our Annual Report 2023/24.

 UN SDG targets